Learning Navigation Behaviors End-to-End with AutoRL: RESULTS

 \subsection{Training}

+We train the P2P and PF agents for 1000 trials, running 100 agents in parallel, each for 5 million training steps.
+Each agent takes about 12 hours to train, with the complete AutoRL run completing in several days.
+For reproducibility, Appendix D contains the parameters found by AutoRL.

-Fig. \ref{fig:vizier} shows the impact of the Shaped-DDPG on the path finding task.
-Across both reward and network shaping there are certain parameter values where the agent does not perform well (Figs. \ref{fig:PFVizier} and \ref{fig:PFNNVizier}), although in during the network shaping there are fewer bad trials.
-The learning curve of the non-shaped objective resembles that the one depicted in Fig. \ref{fig:PFNNTraining}.
+Fig. \ref{fig:vizier} shows the impact of the AutoRL on the PF task.
+Across both reward and network shaping there are certain parameter values where the agent does not perform well (Figs. \ref{fig:PFVizier} and \ref{fig:PFNNVizier}), although during the network shaping there are fewer bad trials.
+The learning curve of the non-shaped objective resembles the one depicted in Fig. \ref{fig:PFTraining}.
 The best agent after reward shaping (Fig. \ref{fig:PFTraining}) shows signs on catastrophic forgetting that plagues DDPG training.
 Notice, that the best agent after both shaping phases (Fig. \ref{fig:PFNNTraining}) does not exhibit such forgetfulness, and the training could have been terminated sooner.

-The path following shaped policy's true objective of 0.56, while non-shaped policy reaches objective of 0.26.
-The point to point agent trained with Shaped-DDGP has training objective of 0.90, while the hand-tuned one is 0.54.
-This is a promising result for the utility of Shaped-DDPG.
+The PF AutoRL policy achieves a true objective of 0.56, while the non-shaped policy reaches an objective of 0.26.
+The P2P agent trained with AutoRL has training objective of 0.90, while the hand-tuned one is 0.54.
+This is a promising result for the utility of AutoRL.